 - Johnson and Johnson (approved for those 18 and older)

 Go to https://vaccinefinder.org/.
-This site will direct you to state-run sites, pharmacies, and clinics being held within a 50 mile radius of your zip code.
+This site will direct you to vaccine that is within a 50 mile radius of your zip code.

-Clinic information is posted on our website at https://covid19.franklincountyny.gov.
+COVID-19 vaccination information is posted on our website at https://covid19.franklincountyny.gov

-What if I don't have a computer or access to the internet?
+What if I want to schedule a vaccination appointment and don't have a computer or access to the internet?

 Give one of these agencies in Franklin County a call.
-They will help with registration.
+They will help you find and make a vaccination appointment.

 - Community Connections 518 521-3507